Ohio Valley Development Council (OVDC)

 - WATER AND SEWER COMMITTEES: Monitor issues affecting the area's water and sewer infrastructure and reviews and provides comments to new or revised water and sewer regulations.

 Since its establishment in 1976, the OVDC has expanded its influence to nearly every political jurisdiction in southwest Ohio as well as the Army Corps of Engineers, Ohio EPA, and the Ohio Department of Transportation.
 Dues paid by the individual members of this Council are $125.00 per year.
 Membership in OVDC is individual, not by the company.
 Because the Ohio Valley Development Council is an affiliate council of the Home Builders Association, your company or organization must be an HBA member.

 General membership meetings of the OVDC are held quarterly, with a special guest speaker for every meeting.
 OVDC members also benefit from the work of the membership to create an environment where land can be developed in the safest and most cost-effective way.

-To get more information or to get involved with the Ohio Valley Development Council, contact Dan Dressman.
+To get more information or to get involved with the Ohio Valley Development Council, contact Lora Brand.